 Take a moment to identify your pelvic floor muscles by squeezing the muscles you use to stop the flow or urine or the passing of gas.

-Keeping the muscles in your legs, buttocks, and stomach relaxed, squeeze the pelvic floor muscles.
+Keeping the muscles in your legs, buttocks, and stomach relaxed, tense the pelvic floor muscles.